Setting Up Form Widgets

 1. Right-click on a layer, select Properties and go to the Attributes form tab.

-2. In the list of Available Widgets select the date field you want to work with.
+2. In the list of Available Widgets select the Date and Time field you want to work with (here: datetime).

-4. If you want to automatically insert the date (or date and time) when the feature is created, type now() as a default value in the Defaults tab.
+4. If you want to automatically insert the date (or date and time) when the feature is created, use now() as a default value in the Defaults tab.

 5. Apply the changes.
 Don't forget to save and sync your project!